 Penguins at the UN

 On May 4, 2007, ten students from the High School for Environmental Studies (HSES) in New York performed the climate change musical revue "Penguins on Thin Ice" at the United Nations for the UN Commission on Sustainable Development (CSD).
-(Click here for video -- high speed connection suggested.)
+(Click here for links to YouTube videos.)
 The performance, an official CSD side event, took place at 9:45 am in the Dag Hammarskjold Auditorium.
 The show was arranged and conducted by Sharon Abreu, co-producer of “Penguins on Thin Ice”, executive director of Irthlingz arts-based environmental education 501(c)(3), and member of the UN-CSD Trade Union, Energy and Education Caucuses.
 The performance came as the CSD completed its two-year focus on air pollution, industrial development, climate change, and energy for sustainable development.

 Co-sponsors of the event included three of the CSD's "Major Groups": the Trade Union, Indigenous and Youth Major Groups, as well as the Earth Values Caucus of the UN-CSD, and the Alliance of Small Island States.

 There were also performances of the show at HSES on May 3 at 9 am.